TrEKKING IN PATAGONIA

 TREKKING IN PATAGONIA

-Paine Massif Big Circuit, also known as the O Circuit, is for bold trekkers searching for a truly entrancing Patagonian experience.
-On this 7-day endurance trekking and camping adventure, you'll camp in remote areas and hike more than 100 km along one of the world's classic trails; continually accompanied by granite mountains countless glaciers, untamed weather, otherworldly lakes and spectacular views of the Southern Patagonian Ice Field.
-Starting with a glimpse of the iconic Three-Tower which give the Park's name, we'll move to a more remote area following Paine River upstream till reaching the backyard of Torres del Paine, Dickson Lake and Glacier.
+Trekking in Torres del Paine is for bold trekkers searching for a truly entrancing Patagonian experience.
+On this 7-day endurance trekking and camping adventure, you'll camp in remote areas and hike more than 100 km along one of the world's classic trails; continually accompanied by granite mountains countless glaciers, untamed weather, otherworldly lakes and spectacular views of the Southern Patagonian Icefield.
+Starting with a glimpse of the iconic Three-Tower which give the Park's name and are located along the world renowed Torres del Paine W Trek; we'll move to a more remote area following Paine River upstream till reaching the backyard of Torres del Paine, Dickson Lake and Glacier.
 From here we'll then start ascending through Austral Beech forests reaching the highest point of the Circuit, John Garner Pass and its infamous unstable weather.
 From the Pass a crazy descend will lead us along Grey Glacier and Lake to leave the chance to explore the am phitheater of the magical French Valley at the very last of our efforts.
 Crossing Pehoe Lake will be our way to bid farewell to Torres del Paine National Park.

 EAT & SLEEP IN PATAGONIA

 During the trekking journey the accomodations inside Torres del Paine National Park will be provided by 3-season tents for 2 people normally pre-installed at the campsites where we'll spend the nights.
 Bathroom areas are in common and separated between men and women, in most of the places with toilette facilities and hot showers.